COM8/home-ui/README.md

 # home-ui
-GTK3 Based UI for home automation using a Raspberry Pi
+GTK4 Based UI for home automation using a Raspberry Pi.

 ## Building
 ```